 Love to shop and looking for a place to stay under $200, then you can’t go wrong with YOTEL.
 This mid-range hotel is a really good value considering all the modern amenities it has–an outdoor swimming pool, fitness center, bar, and restaurant.

 Plus, it’s in a great location near the best shopping area in Singapore.
 You’ll also have loads of options for food as the restaurants here are some of the best in the city.
-It’s also close to my favorite street: Emerald Hill.
+I love that it’s close to my favorite street: Emerald Hill.

 You won’t have to walk far to catch the subway as the MRT Orchard Road is a 10-minute walk from the hotel.